wjakob/nanobind/docs/why.rst

 Major additions
 ---------------

-nanobind includes a number of quality-of-live improvements for developers:
+nanobind includes a number of quality-of-life improvements for developers:

 - **N-dimensional arrays**: nanobind can exchange data with modern array programming frameworks.
 It uses either `DLPack <https://github.com/dmlc/dlpack>`_ or the